nginxinc/nginx-azure-workshops/labs/readme.md

 ### Lab 3 - UbuntuVM, Docker, and Cafe or Garage Demo Deployment

-- Overview
+## Overview
 In this lab, you will deploy an Ubuntu VM, install Docker and Docker Compose, and configure it for a Legacy web application.
+You will configure Nginx for Azure to Load balance this application.

-- Learning Objectives
+## Learning Objectives

-Deploy Ubuntu VM
+- Deploy Ubuntu VM with Azure CLI
-Install Docker and Docker-compose
+- Install Docker and Docker Compose
-Run Legacy docker container apps
-Test and verify the containers are working
+- Run Nginx demo application containers
+- Test and validate your lab environment
+- Configure Nginx for Azure to load balance the Docker Containers on the UbuntuVM
+- Test your Nginx for Azure configs

 <br/>